ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 Analogous to Thomas Nagel

-What is a good account of distinction? how do we reason? i.e. don't contradict oneself
+What is a good account of distinction? how do we reason? i.e. Don't contradict oneself

 # Testimonial Injustice